insightsengineering/teal.osprey/README.md

 # teal.osprey

-The teal.goshawk package provides community contributed `teal` modules of the analysis functions from the [osprey](https://github.com/insightsengineering/osprey) R package.
+The teal.osprey package provides community contributed `teal` modules of the analysis functions from the [osprey](https://github.com/insightsengineering/osprey) R package.
 This enables `teal` app developers to easily create applications making use of the `osprey` analysis functions.

 ## Installation